 Open-source solutions, in contrast, are primarily suited to larger-scale operators with access to the resources needed for installing and maintaining the shop software themselves or contracting an agency to do this.
 Such retailers often have very specific requirements for their online shop that can be best fulfilled by means of a customised, open-source solution.

 Richard Stevenson is Head of Corporate Communications for cloud-driven online shop software provider ePages.com.
-He has worked in the web hosting, domain name and Software-as-a-Service industries for over 14 years, many of which working with SMBs and web pros all over the world to drive awareness and adoption of new web technologies.
+He has worked in the web hosting, domain name and Software-as-a-Service industries for over 14 years, many of which have seen him working with SMBs and web pros all over the world to drive awareness and adoption of new web technologies.